Scala Theatre: Scala Theatre 1905–1969

-In 1903, Dr. Edmund Distin Maddick bought the property, and adjoining properties, and enlarged the site.
+In 1903 Edmund Distin Maddick bought the property, and adjoining properties, and enlarged the site.
 The main entrance was now in Charlotte Street, and the old portico in Tottenham Street became the stage door.
 The new theatre, designed by Frank Verity, opened in 1905, as The Scala Theatre, seating 1,139 and boasting a large stage.
-The new venture was not particularly successful and became a cinema, from 1911 to 1918, run by Charles Urban, who regularly showed Kinemacolor films there.
-In 1918, F. J. Nettlefold took over and ran the premises as a theatre again.
+The interior was unusual with stairways from either side of the dress circle leading down to the stalls, passing under the boxes.
+It is this feature that gave its name to the theatre, scala being the Italian for staircase.
+The chief motif of the decoration was the superimposing of the Doric and Ionic orders, after the manner of Palladio.
+It was carried out in Pavonazzo marble and stone composite with wrought iron and other metal embellishments.
+The theatre was in two tiers, the gallery rising behind the upper circle.